parkermac/LO/extract/tef2/README.md

 ---

 `bulk_calc.py` boils down the results of process_sections.py into some number of 'in' and 'out' layers, using code from Marvin Lorenz.
 Each of these is a time series, tidally averaged and subsampled to daily at noon UTC of each day.
-The results end up in pickled dicts, one for each section in `LO_output/extract/[gtagex]/bulk_[date range]`.
+The results end up in pickled dicts, one for each section in

+**(+)/bulk_[date range]**

 There can be more than two layers!